-- we do not know when we will come across an electrical accident to some body, may be at home or office or industry. - \propto It is always better and necessary to know how to give first aid to such victims before arranging to send the victim to the doctor. - Removal of Victim from Supply : - The victim if found fallen on the ground or in sitting position in an unconscious state always suspect that the victim is still in contact with the electric supply. - \mathfrak{R} In an anxious state never touch the victim . - \mathfrak{A} The event of such a mistake you will also fall into the trap. - \mathfrak{R} Ascertain whether the victim is still in contact. - If so, you should stand on a dry wooden plank and remove the victim, otherwise, pull the victim using a dry rope or coconut matting or stick. - \mathbf{C} If possible stand on a rubber mat.
+- Real We do not know when we will come across an electrical accident to some body, may be at home or office or industry. - C R It is always better and necessary to know how to give first aid to such victims before arranging to send the victim to the doctor. - Removal of Victim from Supply : - CR The victim if found fallen on the ground or in sitting position in an unconscious state always suspect that the victim is still in contact with the electric supply. - \mathfrak{R} In an anxious state never touch the victim . - \mathfrak{R} The event of such a mistake you will also fall into the trap. - \mathfrak{R} Ascertain whether the victim is still in contact. - G If so, you should stand on a dry wooden plank and remove the victim, otherwise, pull the victim using a dry rope or coconut matting or stick. - \mathbf{C} If possible stand on a rubber mat.

-- CR Checking the Victim : Check whether the victim is still breathing send a massage to bring the doctor. - G If apparently the victim is not breathing, give FIRST AID till the doctor arrives to give further treatment.
+- CR Checking the Victim : Check whether the victim is still breathing send a massage to bring the doctor.